sjgrider256/Digital_Forest/README.md

 ### Predict species composition
 To make detections for Eastern Hemlock trees on your own dataset using our pretrained model:

-- Skip to Step 6 in the Colab notebook and load the saved model weights.
+- Skip to step 6 in the Colab notebook and load the saved model weights.
 - Run predictions on the full dataset.
 - Results will be saved with predicted labels and softmax probabilities.